2020 Skein & Garment Competition

 The Skein & Garment Competition allows competitors to put their work before knowledgeable judges so they may receive feedback and continue to grow as fiber artists.
 Our judges have great technical knowledge and are happy to provide feedback on each item entered for judging.
 All items are displayed during the festival as a way to show the public the variety of ways fiber may be used.

-FLFF Welcomes Denise Kovnat as the 2017 Weaving Judge
+FLFF Welcomes Jan Hewitt Towsley as the 2020 Weaving Judge

-FLFF Welcomes Nancy Vandivert as the 2017 Knitting Judge
+FLFF Welcomes Tina Turner as the 2020 Knitting Judge

 Tina Turner is the proud owner of The Knitting Circle, www.tinaturnerknits.com.
 She has been knitting for over 40 years, and in 2002 became a Craft Yarn Council Certified Knitting Instructor.
 Tina has taught at the Finger Lakes Fiber Festival, the Yarn Boutique in Rochester NY, the Pittsford and Fairport libraries and at The Knitting Circle.
 She has been President of the Rochester Knitting Guild and also of the Genesee Valley Handspinners Guild.
 Teaching knitting has become a passion and a joy.
 Tina has started to do more designing and has patterns available on her ravelry site.